 \section{Discussion}

 In this manuscript, we extended the set of metaconcepts for quantifying the balance of rooted trees, covering both binary and arbitrary rooted trees.
 Following \citet{Fischer2025}, we defined a tree shape sequence, the height sequence, and introduced a new class of metaconcepts, which we called the height metaconcept (HM).
-We showed that an imbalance index can be derived from each strictly increasing and $1$-positive function $f$.
+We showed that an imbalance index can be derived from each strictly increasing and $1$-positive function $f$ (Theorem \ref{Theo:H_imbalance_index}).
 Notably, these conditions are not very restrictive, as many existing imbalance indices employ such functions, albeit in the context of other input sequences.
 To name just a few examples: the well-known Sackin index \cite{Sackin1972,Fischer2021a,Fischer2025,Fischer2023} and the so-called $Q$-shape statistic \cite{Cleary2025,Fill1996} use $f = id$ and $f = \log$, respectively, but apply these functions to the clade size sequence rather than the height sequence.
 In Section \ref{Subsec:new_imb_ind} we have already introduced the imbalance index $\widetilde{B_1}$, which can be regarded as a Sackin-type height-based index, because it also uses the identity function.
 In a similar fashion, a $Q$-shape-type height-based index based on the logarithm can easily be derived.
 This shows our results on metaconcepts open the door to various new (im)balance indices with different properties.
 Investigating and comparing these further is an interesting direction for future research.

-Furthermore, note that our studies show that it is sufficient for $f$ to be strictly increasing to obtain a \textit{binary} imbalance index from the HM.
+Furthermore, note that our studies show that it is sufficient for $f$ to be strictly increasing to obtain a \textit{binary} imbalance index from the HM (Theorem \ref{Theo:H_imbalance_index}).
 A similar result was established for the balance value metaconcept in \citet{Fischer2025}.
 In contrast, the two other metaconcept classes introduced by these authors yield valid imbalance indices only for a narrower set of functions $f$.
-We also showed that the set of minimizing trees of the HM differs from the respective sets of the earlier metaconcepts, hence enabling new imbalance indices with new and interesting properties.
+We also showed that the set of minimizing trees of the HM differs from the respective sets of the earlier metaconcepts (compare Proposition \ref{Prop:H_echelon_Min} with the corresponding statements in \citet{Fischer2025}), hence enabling new imbalance indices with new and interesting properties.